Hailey-Ross/hails.media2Prim/README.md

 - NEW Debug function
    - Checks Object Description for user input
    - Can Reset script with 'resetme'
-   - Can disable Release Candidtate llSetText with 'nosettext'
+   - Can disable Release Candidate llSetText with 'nosettext'
    - Can silence debug mode with 'silent'
    - Can ENABLE debug mode with 'debug'
 - NEW Sim Population Function